Getting the Help You Need For Depression

 - Having trouble concentrating and making decisions

-- Easily hurt feelings, crying a lot
+- Easily hurt feelings, excessive crying

 - Abusing drugs or alcohol